 Environment Regulations under the OPGGSA

-The Management of Environment (MoE) Regulations provide an objective based regime for the management of environmental performance for Australian offshore petroleum exploration and production activities in areas of Commonwealth jurisdiction.
-Key objectives of the MoE Regulations include:
+The Environment Regulations provide an objective based regime for the management of environmental performance for Australian offshore petroleum exploration and production, and GHG activities in areas of Commonwealth jurisdiction.
+Key objectives of the Environment Regulations include:

 - to ensure operations are carried out in a way that is consistent with the principles of ecologically sustainable development;